Skip to content

 34. Brown Creeper

-The Brown Creeper is a small songbird belonging to the Certhiidae family and is native to North America.
-It has brown upperparts with light spotting that resembles tree bark, as well as white underparts.
+The Brown Creeper is a small songbird from the Certhiidae family and native to North America.
+It has brown upperparts with light spotting that resembles tree bark and white underparts.

-Its bill is long and thin with a slight downward curve while its tail is also long yet stiff; this helps it creep up trees.
+Its bill is long and thin with a slight downward curve, while its tail is long yet stiff; this helps it creep up trees.

-This bird feeds mainly on insects which can be found in crevices of barks or dead plants, thanks to its curved bill which allows it access these hard-to-reach places.
+This bird feeds mainly on insects, found in crevices of barks or dead plants, thanks to its curved bill, which allows access to these hard-to-reach places.

 KingdomAnimalia